ShawnLue/shawnlue.github.io/_pages/about.md

 ## Research Interests

 My research focuses on machine learning and applications.
-In particular, I am working on Reinforcement Learning, Mechansim Design, Game Theory, Evolutionary Computation and their applications, e.g., mechanism design in e-commerce advertising and game AI.
+In particular, I am working on On-Device LLMs Personalization.
+Preivous interests inlclude Reinforcement Learning, Mechansim Design, Game Theory, Evolutionary Computation and their applications, e.g., mechanism design in e-commerce advertising and game AI.

 _Nothing is more practical than a good theory._